juhaku/utoipa/README.md

 }
 ```

-Create an handler that would handle your business logic and add `path` proc attribute macro over it.
+Create a handler that would handle your business logic and add `path` proc attribute macro over it.
 ```rust
 mod pet_api {
     /// Get pet by id